-I was on the job (as a plumber) and stuck a phillips head screwdriver 3" deep into my hand, through my thumb and index finger.
+I was on the job (as a plumber) and stuck a phillips head screwdriver 3″ deep into my hand, through my thumb and index finger.
 My employer took me to a clinic and told me to use my own insurance.
 He then reported it 14 days later and then two weeks later the company let me go.

 I now have permanent nerve damage to my left hand.
 What recourse do I have and how much do you think my case is worth?

-Disclaimer: Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always get a formal case review from a licensed attorney in your area.
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 Employers are specifically restricted from terminating an employee as a result of a workplace injury and in the law of Worker’s Compensation, employers can even be subject to punitive damages for this conduct.

 You must do a number of things to protect yourself and preserve your case.
 For one, you need to document everything that has happened and will happen so far.
 Secondly, you may wish to contact a Worker’s Compensation attorney since this is a very specialized area that is difficult to handle on your own.
 Third, you must get medical attention on an on-going basis to substantiate your medical claim.

 Value in a normal personal injury case is based upon a number of factors, namely medical bills (or specials), loss of income and loss of use or pain and suffering.

 In a workers compensation case, your settlement is based upon whether the injury has caused a disability.
 This disability would then be assigned a percentage (i.e. you are 50% disabled).

 The other issue of retaliatory firing should be explained to a worker’s compensation attorney to get you the relief to which you are entitled.

 The above is general information.
 Laws change frequently, and across jurisdictions.
-You should get a personalized case evaluation from an attorney licensed in your state.
+You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.